Building Wellness in Travel through

-You don’t need to go farther than the most superficial Google search to see that mental and emotional health crises are on the rise for most age groups, children and adults, starting even before the pandemic sent most people reeling.
-Be it COVID, the general busyness of life, increased use of technology and the resulting dwindling of presence in the world around us, whatever, there is a clear pattern of disconnect in our lives between a whole slew of things:
+You don’t need to go farther than the most superficial Google search to see that mental and emotional health crises are on the rise for most age groups.
+Be it COVID, the general business of life, increased use of technology and the resulting dwindling of presence in the world around us, whatever it might be.

 The health of our (whole) selves

 Our connections with each other in a meaningful way

 Our connections with nature & our interdependent world

 Being able to stick to our true priorities

 Our desired pace and flow of life and our actual schedules on a day to day basis